wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

 ## Creating Azure Resource Group projects

-In this procedure, you learn how to create an Azure Resource Group project with a **Web App** template.
+In this procedure, you learn how to create an Azure Resource Group project with a **Web Apps** template.

 ### To create a Azure Resource Group project